Anatomy of the simplest renormalon

-The relation (\ref{asE1}) is not obvious from the formulae, but it can verified numerically with some effort\footnote{The numerical calculation of the integral (\ref{ex-res}) is complicated for small values of $\gamma$.}.
+The relation (\ref{asE1}) is not obvious from the formulae, but it can be verified numerically with some effort\footnote{The numerical calculation of the integral (\ref{ex-res}) is complicated for small values of $\gamma$.}.
+In \figref{exve-fig} we show for example that the linear approximation obtained by picking the first two terms in (\ref{e1-series}) matches correctly the exact result.
 Our goal now is to derive analytically the asymptotic result (\ref{asE1}), and to calculate as well the non-perturbative corrections.
 In other words, we want to obtain the full trans-series expression of the exact result (\ref{ex-res}).
 Our approach is therefore conceptually similar to the one in \cite{bbk,mm-trans}, although the trans-asymptotic analysis involves more elementary tools.
 As we will see, although (\ref{ex-res}) is deceptively simple, it leads to a trans-series including an infinite number of non-perturbative corrections, each of them being a non-trivial asymptotic series in the coupling $\gamma$.